• Home

 Explanation: Refers to unclaimed property or assets that have no rightful owner.

-Explanation: A competent judge has the authority and responsibility to interpret and apply the law broadly to ensure justice.
+Explanation: A competent judge is responsible for interpreting and applying the law broadly to ensure justice.

 15. Caveat - A caution registered with the public court to indicate that they are not to act in a matter without giving prior notice to the caveator.